chat

 Phishing page engineered to resemble Microsoft 365 login portal with targeted company’s logo

-Incorporating the organization’s logo into the fake Microsoft 365 sign-in screen supports the pretext that the initial email and all subsequent steps in the process were generated and occurring within the targeted company’s own ecosystem.
+Incorporating the organization’s logo into the fake Microsoft 365 sign-in screen supports the pretext that the initial email and all subsequent steps in the process were generated and are occurring within the targeted company’s own ecosystem.

-Unfortunately, if the recipient believes the login prompt is real and enters their username and password, the threat actor will steal, save, and exploit their credentials—either to access other applications within the ecosystem or to launch additional attacks.
+Unfortunately, if the recipient believes the login prompt is real and enters their username and password, the threat actor will steal, save, and exploit their credentials—either to access other applications within the network or to launch additional attacks.

 Why This Impersonation Attack Is Unique